Back to Ring Guides

 Check Router WiFi Security Mode

 Log into your router admin panel and find the wireless security settings.
 Ring devices only support WPA2 (AES/CCMP).
 If your router is set to WPA3-only or WPA3 SAE, switch it to WPA2 or WPA2/WPA3 mixed mode.
-WPA3-only is one of the most common causes of P1-65 errors that standard troubleshooting steps do not fix.
+WPA3-only is one of the most common causes of P1-65 errors that standard fixes do not fix.

 7